Retail Inventory Method Overview

 Retail Method Advantages and Disadvantages

 The retail inventory method is a quick and easy way to determine an approximate ending inventory balance.
-However, there are also several issues associated with it:
+However, there are also several issues associated with it, which are as follows:

-- The method assumes that the historical basis for the mark-up percentage continues into the current period.
-If the mark-up was different (as may be caused by an after-holidays sale), then the results of the calculation will be incorrect.
+The method assumes that the historical basis for the mark-up percentage continues into the current period.
+If the mark-up was different (as may be caused by an after-holiday sale), then the results of the calculation will be incorrect.

 The retail inventory method is also known as the retail method and the retail inventory estimation method.